P. J. Prinsloo

-Peter John "P. J." Prinsloo (born 6 February 1978) is a South African actor.
+Peter John "P. J." Prinsloo (born 6 February 1978) is a South African actor based in Canada.
 He has had recurring roles on Edgemont as Chris Laidlaw and on Battlestar Galactica as Lt.
 Mei 'Freaker' Firelli.

 Prinsloo has been a social justice youth facilitator since 1999.
 He began by teaching anti-violence and anti-racism workshops for the Attorney General of Canada, touring schools throughout British Columbia.
 Prinsloo has also run an improv theatre tournament since 1998.

 Personal life

 P. J. Prinsloo is married to Rukiya Bernard, they have two children.